-In this connection, we would like to bring to the attention of your Excellency's Government information we have received concerning the alleged negative human rights impacts caused by the collapse of an auxiliary dam in Attapeu province, in the south-eastern state of Lao PDR.
-The dam construction was initiated in 2013 under a Public-Private Partnership (PPP) project funded by the Korean Export-Import Bank's Economic Development Cooperation Fund and a syndicate of four Thai banks (Krung Thai Bank, Ayudhya Bank, Thanachart Bank and the Export-Import Bank of Thailand).
+In this connection, we would like to bring to your attention information we have received concerning the alleged negative human rights impacts caused by the collapse of an auxiliary dam in Attapeu province, in the south-eastern state of Lao PDR.
+The dam was constructed under a Public-Private Partnership (PPP) project financed by the Korean Export-Import Bank's Economic Development Cooperation Fund and a syndicate of four Thai banks (Krung Thai Bank, Ayudhya Bank, Thanachart Bank and the Export-Import Bank of Thailand).
 The collapse has affected 19 villages, of which six villages were impacted by severe flood damages, including loss of productive land and property, and caused displacement.
 Displaced people who remain in temporary accommodations face various challenges to the enjoyment of their human rights including the right to health, the right to adequate and sufficient food, and the right to access to safe drinking water and sanitation, as well as inadequate housing conditions.
 Displaced indigenous peoples lost their traditional lands and are unable to pursue their own means of subsistence.
 The collapse had also negative impacts on the environment.